mlabs-haskell/hydra-auction/doc/spec.md

 **Assets:**

 - **Auction lot:** the NFT asset being sold in the auction.
 - **Voucher:** the NFT asset that the winning bidder can use to buy the auction lot for the standing bid’s price.

 **Bidding:**

-- **Minimum bid increment:** a new bid can replace the standing bid only if it exceeds the standing bid by at least the minimum bid increment.
+- **Minimum bid increment:** a new bid can replace the standing bid only if it exceeds it by at least this minimum increment.
 - **Starting bid:** the smallest bid that can be accepted by the auction.
-- **Standing bid:** the highest bid of the bids that have been submitted on or before a given time.
+- **Standing bid:** the highest of the bids that have been submitted on or before a given time.

 **Deposits:**

 - **Bidder deposit:** a fixed deposit that each bidder must provide (i.e. lock into the auction’s bidder deposit smart contract) to be eligible to participate in the auction.
 A bidder’s deposit can be claimed by the seller if the bidder wins the auction but does not buy the auction lot by the voucher expiry time.

 **Fees:**

+- **Auction fees**: fees paid to the delegates as compensation for hosting the bidding process of the auction on L2.
+These fees must be paid when the winning bidder buys or the seller reclaims the auction lot.
-- **Auction fee:** the total amount of fees deducted from the winning bidder’s payment to the seller when buying the auction lot.
-These fees are split equally among the delegates.
+If the winning bidder buys the auction lot, then the auction fees are deducted from his payment to the seller.

 **Roles:**

-- **Bidder:** a person seeking to buy the auction lot, by placing a bid to buy it at a given price.
+- **Bidders:** a group of people seeking to place bids to buy the auction lot.
-- **Delegate:** one of a group of people that are trusted to collectively witness new bids and track the standing bid over time.
+- **Delegates:** a group of people trusted to collectively witness new bids and track the standing bid over time.
 - **Seller:** the person seeking to sell the auction lot.
-- **Winning bidder:** the bidder whose bid is the standing bid at the time that bidding ends in the auction.
+- **Winning bidder:** the bidder whose bid is the standing bid at the bidding end time for the auction.

 ### Auction lifecycle

 The auction lifecycle is defined by state transitions at the following times, in chronological order:

-- **Auction announcement:** the time when the seller announces the auction via an L1 blockchain transaction that locks the auction lot into the auction escrow validator and specifies the terms of the auction.
+- **Auction announcement:** at this time, the seller announces the auction.
+The seller does this via an L1 blockchain transaction that locks the auction lot into the auction escrow validator and specifies the terms of the auction.
 Bidders can provide their deposits after the auction is announced.
-- **Bidding start time:** the time when bidders are allowed to start making bids in the auction if they have provided their bidder deposits.
-The seller must define the list of approved bidders for the auction, between the auction announcement and the bidding start time.
+- **Bidding start time:** after this time, the seller may declare the list of approved bidders for the auction, which allows these bidders to startg placing bids in the auction.
+Only approved bidders may make bids in the auction.
-- **Bidding end time:** the time after which bidders are no longer allowed to make bids in the auction and the winning bidder is allowed to buy the auction lot.
-Losing bidders can reclaim their deposits after this time.
+- **Bidding end time:** after this time, bidders are no longer allowed to make bids in the auction, the winning bidder is allowed to buy the auction lot, and losing bidders can reclaim their deposits after this time.
-- **Voucher expiry time:** the time after which the voucher can no longer be used to buy the auction lot, and the seller can reclaim the auction lot.
-The seller can also claim the winning bidder’s deposit after the voucher expiry time if the auction had a winning bidder that did not buy the auction lot.
+- **Voucher expiry time:** after this time, the voucher can no longer be used to buy the auction lot, and the seller can reclaim the auction lot after this time.
+If the winning bidder did not buy the auction lot before this time, then the seller can also claim the winning bidder's deposit.
-- **Cleanup:** the time after which the seller cannot claim any bidder deposits and all bidders can reclaim their deposits unconditionally.
-The voucher token can be burned after this time.
+- **Cleanup:** after this time, the seller can no longer claim any bidder deposits, all bidders can reclaim their deposits unconditionally, and the the voucher token can be burned.

 ```mermaid
 flowchart LR